Victoria Falls - Zambia side or Zimbabwe side?

 You may also want to look at

-Victoria Falls, one of Southern Africa's most popular year-round destinations, is also one of the world's most Instagrammed waterfalls.
-Understanding how the seasons and water levels of the Zambezi River will affect your visit is key to not missing out on everything Vic Falls has to offer.
+Victoria Falls, one of Southern Africa's most iconic year-round destinations, is also one of the world's most Instagrammed waterfalls.
+But when you visit matters.

 Has Victoria Falls Dried Up?